 Hatch chiles – those fleshy, flavorful peppers that are most prized among chile connoisseurs – are back in season.
 While the season itself is short, now’s the time to start watching for Hatch chile products and events in your local grocery stores.
-And if you manage to get your hands on some, you’re definitely going to want to make Hatch chile cornbread, which we’ll get to in a minute.
+And if you manage to get your hands on some, you’re definitely going to want to make this cornbread, which we’ll get to in a minute.

 Hatch chiles come in a variety of heat levels, and you can buy them fresh, roasted, dried, or in powder form.
 If you start with fresh Hatch chiles, you’ll want to roast them either on an open flame or under the broiler, rotating every two minutes or so, for a total of about 8 minutes.
 After that you’ll need to let them steam, either in a paper or plastic bag, or in a large pot with a lid.
 To prepare them, wear gloves (!) and gently peel off the charred skin, stem, and inner seeds and veins.
-You should be left with the perfectly roasted meaty flesh of the Hatch chile.
+You should be left with the perfectly roasted meaty flesh of this tasty pepper.

 Now… on to the eatin’… When we took a look through the Melissa’s Hatch Chile Cookbook, the one recipe that the kids immediately latched on to was Hatch Chile Cornbread.
 This cornbread is sweet, smoky, and just slightly spicy – and it has the perfect amount of “heft” to pair with just about any main course.